-Don’t know about you, but I always felt rather unease when seeing graphic posts for good causes on social media.
+I don’t know about you, but I always felt unease rather when seeing graphic posts for good social media causes.
 Quite confusing and not really sure how to proceed, I must admit.

-National Geographic, for example, is trying to raise awareness on a number of issues on social media (particularly on Instagram).
-Right now, they are running a campaign showcasing the decision of the PRC government to lift the ban on importing animal parts used in traditional Chinese medicine.
+For example, National Geographic is trying to raise awareness of social media (particularly on Instagram).
+They are running a campaign showcasing the PRC government’s decision to lift the ban on importing animal parts used in traditional Chinese medicine.

 By all means, this practice is not limited only to Instagram.
-I have seen people sharing disturbing news, bad experiences or another negative moment of their lives, and a bunch of likes appearing under the post.
+I have seen people sharing disturbing news, bad experiences or another negative moment of their lives, and many likes appearing under the post.
 And I am not sure what to make out of it.

-However puzzling these practices are, I am still trying to figure out a better way to react in conformity with my personal worldview.
-And if we take a look at the major social networks (those with large enough reach, that is), we will see that compassion is not really built in their functionalities.
+However, puzzling these practices are still trying to figure out a better way to conform to my personal worldview.
+And if we look at the major social networks (those with large enough reach, that is), we will see that compassion is not really built-in their functionalities.

 Instagram and Twitter have only Likes (and a Like can mean everything).
 YouTube has thumbs up and thumbs down buttons, but there isn’t really a way to segment the dislikes based on intention.
 Facebook has the “Wow” one, but this could be easily taken for a surprise… Re-sharing content with a self-crafted message attached to it can do the job, but not on Instagram.

-The thing is, and probably the biggest shortcoming of social media, that every social network was built on the premises of positive attitude and minimum confrontation.
+The thing is probably the biggest shortcoming of social media that every social network was built on a positive attitude and minimum confrontation.
 In the same time, societies are far from being joyful and very competitive.
 If you don’t believe me, you should take a look around.

 In the age of algorithms, machine learning and personal data hoarding, social media functionalities don’t particularly look up.
 Good causes are no different from the bad ones (fake news, propaganda, vote meddling, etc.).
 At least not functionality wise.
 And the reporting functionality counts only for a minor part – those very obvious or extremely offensive cases.

 One can retweet with a comment, but this tweet on its own move away from the thread and remains visible only to people who follow the retweeter or the Twitter’s timeline algorithm.
-Same goes for Facebook, especially given that the majority of users gate content limited to Friends and Friends of Friends visibility.
+Same goes for Facebook, especially given that most users’ gate content is limited to Friends and Friends of Friends visibility.

 By the way, have you noticed that the viral fake news posts spring from a few sources which made their respective posts open to everyone?